alipiry/alipiry/README.md

 ## About

-I'm a Junior Full-Stack Developer who is in love with ReactJS, Apollo, GraphQL, NodeJS, PostgreSQL, PostGraphile, GO, etc.
+I'm a Full-Stack Developer who is in love with ReactJS, Apollo, GraphQL, NodeJS, PostgreSQL, PostGraphile, GO, etc.